 Hermann Park was recently named one of America’s great public spaces by the American Planning Association and the Park’s McGovern Centennial Gardens was honored with the Landmark Award from Keep Houston Beautiful (Mayor’s Proud Partner Awards).
 Hermann Park is a wonderful place to spend a day.
 Whether you wish to ride the train along the Hermann Park Railroad, pedal around in a pedal boat on McGovern Lake, jog along the trails, or enjoy a peaceful moment in the Japanese Garden, Hermann Park offers countless opportunities for relaxation and rejuvenation.

-The Hermann Park Railroad, pedal boats, and Pinewood Cafe are closed on Thanksgiving and Christmas day.
+The Hermann Park Railroad, pedal boats, Pinewood Cafe, and McGovern Centennial Gardens are closed on Thanksgiving and Christmas day.
 Hours for the train, boats, and cafe are subject to change based on weather conditions.

 McGovern Centennial Gardens hours: